Internal Audit and Compliance Manager

 - general donor compliance.

-- To review and report on the adequacy and effectiveness of IRC Yemen’s and its partners/sub-grantees systems and internal policies and procedures, assessing the extent to which these controls offer adequate protection against error, fraud and loss of all kinds.
+- Review and report on the adequacy and effectiveness of IRC Yemen’s and its partners/sub-grantees systems and internal policies and procedures, assessing the extent to which these controls offer adequate protection against error, fraud and loss of all kinds.

-- Where weaknesses in controls or application of controls are identified, to recommend action to remedy the situation to the CD and ensure appropriate reporting to central risk owners to ensure central support for country level remediation and also to support enterprise risk management.
+- Where weaknesses in controls or application of controls are identified, recommend action to remedy the situation.

-- Ensure timely escalation of significant findings or knowledge/suspicions of fraud, waste, and corruption to the appropriate functions at IRC HQ in New York.
+- Ensure timely escalation of significant findings or knowledge/suspicions of fraud, waste, and corruption to the appropriate functions at IRC HQ.

 - Conduct any ad-hoc internal audit and compliance investigation assignments as requested by the Country Director or ECU.